mikepthomas/projects/_posts/eurorack-modular-synth.md

 # Parts For Testing

-To test eurorack modules, I will be firstly building them up on a breadboard, [powered by 2 9V Batteries](https://www.youtube.com/watch?v=QBatvo8bCa4&t=1145s).
+To test eurorack modules, I originally planned on building them up on a breadboard, [powered by 2 9V Batteries](https://www.youtube.com/watch?v=QBatvo8bCa4&t=1145s).
+However, I have recently purchased the [Erica Synths EDU DIY Labor Full Kit](https://www.ericasynths.lv/shop/diy-kits-1/edu-diy-labor/) that I will use to power and test the modules.

-I also plan on building a [cheap DIY Oscilloscope kit](https://www.aliexpress.com/item/1005005685435210.html) into a [3D printed Eurorack Module](https://www.thingiverse.com/thing:3631288).
+I also plan on building a cheap DIY Oscilloscope kit into a [3D printed Eurorack Module](https://www.thingiverse.com/thing:3631288).
 I did not want to spend a lot of money on a decent oscilloscope, I just need one "good enough" to help with visualising waveforms and to get an idea of what output a module is producing.

 ## Sourcing Parts